My Kunoni Days

 A few days ago before retiring to bed at night, I prayed to God that my slumber may be deep and my dreams sweet.
 And wow!
 God answered my prayers because I had a restful sleep that night and a pleasant dream as well.
 I dreamt of Bien Aime Baraza, a Kenyan celeb who sings with a popular afro-pop band called Sauti Sol, visiting me at home here in Kiserian.
 Although Bien found my bed unmade, he was impressed with how organized my room is and commended me for owning a laptop.

 Bien Aime Baraza was a classmate of mine at Kunoni Educational Centre, a private primary school I have mentioned in the caption of the photo above.
-I don't know why my mind conjured up images of Bien in the dream I had the other night.
+I don't know why my mind conjured up images of Bien visiting me in the dream I have told you about.
 Maybe it's because of the way Kunoni was a school dear to me in my boyhood days.

 Well, my immediate elder brother Paddy was the first sibling in my family to attend Kunoni Educational Centre.
 He was transferred to the school in 1998 at the beginning of his Standard 7 education.
 I heard it that he was transferred to the school due to his brilliance.
 And I also heard it that I wasn't taken to Kunoni at the same time with Paddy because I wasn't that bright.